-The 2015 Open Internet Rules were preserved the internet as we know it at a time when Internet Access Providers were trying to change the internet forever for their own narrow profit motives.
+The 2015 Open Internet Rules preserved the internet as we know it at a time when Internet Access Providers were trying to change the internet forever for their own narrow profit motives.
 The rules ensured that the Federal Communication Commission could play a constructive role in ensuring competition, of ideas, products, and services

 In 2014 we made Comments and Reply Comments, asking the FCC to classify the internet under Title II to protect internet consumers, innovators, and creators.
 We were cited numerous times in the final rule, particularly with respect to extending the rules to mobile broadband.